eliot-akira/monju/readme.md

 ### Projucer

-If you have Projucer, use the provided project file at `libs/monju.jucer`, and export to an IDE of choice.
+If you have Projucer, use the provided project file at `libs/monju.jucer`.

 ### FRUT and CMake

-Alternatively, use the included [FRUT](https://github.com/McMartin/FRUT) builder and build with `cmake`.
+Alternatively, use the included [FRUT](https://github.com/McMartin/FRUT) builder to generate `CMakeList.txt`, and build with `cmake`.

+There is a small shell script named `build` in the root folder for this purpose.

 First build `FRUT` itself.
-This is a builder that exports a Projucer file to `CMakeList.txt`.
+This only needs to be done once per install.

 ```sh
 ./build frut